jtkovacs/jtkovacs.github.io/REFS/models.md

 _The following notes are largely based on [Scott Page's](https://vserver1.cscs.lsa.umich.edu/~spage/) Coursera class on [Model Thinking.](https://www.coursera.org/course/modelthinking)_

-_For applications of modeling to information systems, see [notes on system and process modeling;](modeling.html) for business applications of models as analytic frameworks, see [notes on project management](project-management.html) and [notes on process improvement.](process-improvement.html)_
+_For information systems-related applications of modeling, see [notes on system and process modeling;](modeling.html) for business applications of models as analytic frameworks, see [notes on project management](project-management.html) and [notes on process improvement.](process-improvement.html)_

 # Models theorizing segregation